close

 Noise Reduction Technologies

-Because a video bar is placed farther away from the group than a conference phone or speakerphone typically is, manufacturers have really pushed the limits of noise reduction.
+Because a video bar is placed farther away from the group than a microphone, conference phone, or speakerphone typically is, manufacturers have developed advanced noise reduction.
 You should check out what noise reduction a video bar provides if you know you’ll be using it in a noisier environment.

 Take Poly as an example.
 They offer several noise reduction technologies that typify the innovations that allow a video bar to produce professional audio quality.